 On January 18, the Department of Health and Human Services (HHS) and 15 other agencies issued the final rule on the body of regulations that protect human subjects involved in research, commonly known as the "Common Rule".
-The changes to the Newborn Screening Saves Lives Reauthorization Act with respect to informed consent and the use of dried blood spots will no longer apply after the effective date of January 19, 2018.
+At that time, the implementation date was set for January 2018.

 Newborn Screening Saves Lives Reauthorization Act, 2014

 Newborn Screening Saves Lives Reauthorization Act (NBSSLRA) went into effect on March 16, 2015.
 The law includes two significant changes to the human subjects regulations as they apply to research with newborn dried blood spots.
 First, the law requires that all research funded pursuant to the Public Health Service Act using newborn dried spots be considered human subjects research regardless of whether the specimens are identifiable.
 Second, the law eliminates the ability of the Institutional Review Board to approve alterations or waivers of informed consent under 45 CFR 46.116(c) and 116(d) for research involving newborn dried blood spots.
 The informed consent provisions of the NBSSLRA will remain in effect until January 19, 2018.